mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 Remember that the mix function is fully animatable, and you can use the *animation* view modifier to animate it.

 Now that we understand how to use color mixing in SwiftUI, let’s explore its practical usage in our applications.
-This versatile function empowers us to generate a multitude of creative possibilities.
 As a developer of a heart rate app, I immediately thought of utilizing color mixing to fill the heart rate status view with a dynamically changing color.

 ```swift
 struct HeartRateStatusView: View {